rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint2.md

 ![user story image](sprint2pics/pic1.png)

 #### 1. What is the issue?
-This user story required auto populating the project's current map with a start location using the user's current location, auto populating an end location using the job site's location, and a polypath connecting the start and end destinations immediately after page load.
+This user story required auto populating the current map with a start location using the user's current location, auto populating an end location using the job site's location, and a polypath automatically connecting the start and end destinations immediately after page load.

 ###### App before fix
 ![App before fix](sprint2pics/pic2.png)

 #### 2. How is the issue resolved?
-The current project map was created using JavaScript and Leafletjs for the map and Leaflet Routing Machine for map routing.
-I used the Geolocation API and it's `getCurrentPosition` method to get user's current location to be used as the start location.
+The current map was created using JavaScript and Leafletjs and the map routing used Leaflet Routing Machine.
+The previous developer created a `setLeafletMap` function to instantiate the map.

+The map showed the end location of the `JobSite` location.
+The issue was that getting the user's current location to be used as the start location was not implemented.

-Then I used the `JobSite` object's `latitude` and `longitude` properties saved in the `JobSites` database table to use as the ending location.
+I used the Geolocation API and it's `getCurrentPosition` method to get the user's current location to use as the map's start location.

-###### `setLeafletMap()` function was created by a previous developer for creating the map
+###### `setLeafletMap` function was created by a previous developer for creating the map.
+It had no implementation for getting user's current location.
 ```javascript
 function setLeafletMap(mapId, jobSiteLat, jobSiteLong, currentLat, currentLong, popupText)
 ```

-###### Using Geolocation API and it's `getCurrentPosition` method to get user's current location to be used as the start location.
-The `setLeafletMap()` function instantiates the map and is passed the map container's CSS id of `#jobSiteMap`, `JobSite`'s `Lat` property, `JobSite`'s `Long` property, user's current latitude, user's current longitude, and `JobSite`'s `Address` property
+###### I used Geolocation API and it's `getCurrentPosition` method to get user's current location to use as the start location.
+The `setLeafletMap` function instantiates the map and is passed the map container's CSS id of `#jobSiteMap`, `JobSite`'s `Lat` property, `JobSite`'s `Long` property, user's current latitude, user's current longitude, and `JobSite`'s `Address` property
 ```javascript
 navigator.geolocation.getCurrentPosition(function (location) {
   var currentLat = location.coords.latitude